|

 ESA - Moving Window

-The window of analysis can now be moved around the data set to build up a skeleton depth-grid of the interpreted horizon.
-The 'Moving Window' process begins with an initial low resolution interpretation (with sparse points of analysis) utilising the results from the MWT.
-This procedure can be run fully automatically; however it is always also carried out manually to establish a credible geological model.
-The results can then be gridded and mapped for quality control, including comparisons against other geological or geophysical information, such as well or seismic data.
+The window of analysis can now be moved around the dataset to build up a skeleton depth map of the interpreted horizon.
+The 'Moving Window' process begins with an initial low resolution interpretation (with sparse points of analysis) utilising the results from MWT.
+This procedure can be run fully automatically; however it is always also undertaken manually to establish a credible geological model.
+The results can then be gridded and mapped for quality control, including comparisons against other geological or geophysical information, such as well or seismic data (see Wells vs MWT Video).

-The skeleton depth-grid is then in-filled through various iterations of spectral interpretation, in order to produce a high resolution map of the surface.
+The skeleton depth map is then in-filled through various iterations of spectral interpretation, in order to produce a high resolution map of the surface.
 During this interpretation process the map view window is continually monitored.
 High resolution interpretation is however dependent on the line spacing of the acquired data.
-The objective, independent depth solution obtained from the spectra decay and this high density analysis (fine depth-grid) is what differentiates the Archimedes approach and produces the finalised high resolution map of the geological horizon.
+The objective, independent depth solution obtained from the spectra decay and this high density analysis (detailed mapping) is what differentiates the Archimedes approach and produces the final high resolution map of the geological horizon (Comparison of Skeleton & Detailed Mapping).

 The same process is repeated for the deeper horizon or lower frequency anomalies, indicated by presence of the second plateau.
 The final product, a structural depth map of the two horizons, is produced.
-When multiple plateaus are seen the multiple horizons are imaged.
+When multiple plateaus are seen the multiple horizons are imaged (see Four Interpreted Pseudo-Seismic Horizons from Malaysia & Interpreted Basement & Nubian Sandstone, Sirt Basin, Libya Video.

 Summary

 The output from Energy Spectral Analysis (ESA) and its various refinements are delivered in a geoscience work station compatible format.
-This enables our clients to further integrate the results into their sub-surface mapping projects.
+This enables our clients to further integrate the results into their sub-surface mapping projects (see Integration of Pseudo-Seismic Horizon & Faults with Seismic Sections Video).